AndreCox/PIBaker/README.md

 Look for the stack called `pibaker` you can click on the stack and you should see 2 containers inside.
 You can monitor the Ansible container, when it is done both containers should stop.

 5. A file called distro.img should appear in the dist folder.
 This is your final bootable image.

+## Note
+I have had reports that M1 Macs have issues running this software, a work around for now is to run docker inside a Ubuntu VM.